-- a) Receive any new petitions.
-The lead petitioner is entitled to briefly introduce their petition by providing a statement in writing, and a response to any petitions received will then be organised for a future meeting; - b) Consider reports on petitions previously received: none. - Receive any updates on petitions for which a report was previously considered: any updates will be verbally reported at the meeting.
+- (a) Receive any new petitions: to receive any new petitions.
+The lead petitioner is entitled to briefly introduce their petition and a response to any petitions received will then be organised for a future meeting. - (b) Consider reports on petitions previously received: - (i) Housing Delivery for Permanent Residents - (ii) Badgers in Tweedmouth Cemetery - (c) Receive any updates on petitions for which a report was previously considered: any updates will be verbally reported at the meeting.

-6. LOCAL SERVICES ISSUES
+5. LOCAL SERVICES ISSUES